What is a Macro Recorder?

 Can macro recordings be scheduled?

-Macro Recorder does not include a built-in scheduler service but can utilize the "task-scheduler" built into Microsoft Windows in combination with our productivity solution PhraseExpress.
+Macro Recorder can utilize the "task-scheduler" built into Microsoft Windows in combination with our productivity solution PhraseExpress.

 We believe, that you don't need another background program or service occupying extra memory and consuming CPU power while the Windows scheduler is running anyway.
 By using Windows scheduler, you have one central place to check out what is scheduled on your computer.